tordans/WPFBOGP/readme.txt

 1. View-Source on the page/site you're having problems with.
 Is THIS plugin activated?
 Do you see the "WordPress Facebook Open Graph protocol plugin" comment line?
 Search for "og:" in source and make sure you find them in the header.
 1. Are there another plugin outputting og: tags?
 Most plugins add them w/o doing a good job and Facebook debugger will throw an error if it see's two open graph tag sets.
 Most good plugins have the option to disable that output - do that, or find a better plugin.
 1. Use the Facebook Debugger located here: <a href="https://developers.facebook.com/tools/debug">https://developers.facebook.com/tools/debug</a>.
 This will tell you (sometimes more) what you need to know.
-1. Make sure your robots.txt or another security plugin isn't blockig the Facebook scraper bot - I've seen this happen a lot.
+1. Make sure your robots.txt or another security plugin isn't blocking the Facebook scraper bot - I've seen this happen a lot.
 1. Still having problems?
 Use the Support Forum and try to be descriptive, supply the site url and the specific issue - <a href="http://wordpress.org/support/plugin/wp-facebook-open-graph-protocol">http://wordpress.org/support/plugin/wp-facebook-open-graph-protocol</a>

 = Plugin Roadmap =